Tanybria

 Tanybria is a genus of leaf beetles in the subfamily Eumolpinae.
 It is distributed in Africa.

-Tanybria was originally known as Eubrachis, in the sense of Louis Jules Léon Burgeon, who gave a description of the genus in 1940.
+Tanybria was originally known as Eubrachis, in the sense of Burgeon, who gave a description of the genus in 1940.
 However, this name was unavailable, as it was preoccupied by Eubrachis as first used by Dejean in his catalogue in 1836 (as an unnecessary replacement name for Pseudocolaspis), and Eubrachis in the sense of Joseph Sugar Baly in 1878 (now a synonym of Macrocoma).
 Because of this, Burgeon's Eubrachis was renamed to Tanybria by Brian J. Selman in 1963.